tandrewnichols/extract-json-from-string/README.md

 ## N.B.

 For the time being, I've written a very naive implementation.
-There are lots of ways to break this.
+There are lots of ways to break this (like stringified JSON or escaped quotes within the value of a property).
 Please report any issues, and I'll do my best to fix them and make it _less_ naive.

 ## Contributing